StructCoder: Structure-Aware Transformer for Code Generation: Experiments

 \subsubsection{Ablation Study}

 To emphasize the importance of the novel structure-based components introduced in this work, we conducted an ablation study on the two code translation tasks from CodeXGLUE.
 For this experiment, we used a smaller T5 architecture with hidden dimension 256, 5 encoder and decoder layers, and 8 heads in each multi-head attention layer.
-The models we tested here include the smaller T5 model (i) without any structure-awareness which is our baseline, (ii) with enabling AST or DFG related components in encoder or decoder, (iii) with enabling all the structure-based components, and (iv) adding structure-based DAE pretraining to the previous one.
-Note that the first three cases do not involve any pretraining.
-We report the CodeBLEU metric along with its different components.
-The results are shown in Table \ref{tab:ablation_java2cs}.
+The ablated models we tested here include the smaller T5 model (i) without any of the proposed structure-based components (No structure (baseline)); (ii) enabling DFG in the encoder (DFG(enc)); (iii) enabling Data Flow Prediction task in the decoder (DFG(dec)); (iv) enabling AST in encoder (AST(enc)); (v) enabling AST Paths Prediction task in the decoder (AST (dec)); (vi) enabling all proposed structure-based components/tasks; and (vii) adding structure-based DAE pretraining to (vi).
+We report the CodeBLEU metric along with its different components for each of these models in Table \ref{tab:ablation_java2cs}.
+Among the different components of the CodeBLEU metric, weighted BLEU gives more weight to programming language keywords, AST match computes the percentage of subtrees in the ground truth target AST that occur in the generated code, and DFG match computes the percentage of DFG edges in the ground truth that occur in the generated code.

-Enabling each of the four (AST and DFG in encoder and decoder) structure-based components individually results in an increase in AST match and data flow match metrics over the baseline in most of the cases.
-The DFG components in the model, however, do not seem to always increase BLEU and weighted BLEU scores.
-Among the four components, modeling AST in the output yields the best BLEU and weighted BLEU, and modeling AST in the input yields the best AST match.
-Enabling all the components gives the best results on AST match, data flow match, and CodeBLEU scores.
-We also observed that structure-based DAE pretraining led to significant performance gains on both tasks.
+Enabling each of the four [(ii)-(v)] structure-based components individually results in an increase in AST match and data flow match metrics over the baseline [(i)] in most of the cases.
+The DFG components in the model [(ii),(iii)], however, do not seem to always increase BLEU and weighted BLEU scores.
+Among the four components [(ii)-(v)], enabling AST paths prediction task [(v)] yields the best BLEU and weighted BLEU, and modeling AST in the input [(iv)] yields the best AST match.
+Enabling all the components [(vi)] gives the best results on AST match, data flow match, and overall CodeBLEU scores.
+We also observed that structure-based DAE pretraining [(vii)] led to significant performance gains on both tasks.